 What Is Uninsured Motorist Coverage and How Can It Be Claimed?

-What does uninsured motorist insurance cover in Nevada?
 If you get into an accident with an uninsured motor vehicle, having uninsured motorist coverage gives you extra protection through your auto insurance policy.
-This insurance covers you (and others in your vehicle) if the at-fault driver has no insurance.
+This insurance covers you (and others in your car) if the at-fault driver has no insurance.
 This coverage is used when a driver in an accident has no insurance and is at fault.

 Another common question is: does Nevada offer UMPD?
-Uninsured motorist property damage (UMPD) insurance will cover the cost of a damaged or destroyed vehicle when the person who caused the damage has no insurance.
+Uninsured Motorist Property Damage (UMPD) insurance policy will cover the cost of a damaged or destroyed vehicle when the person who caused the damage has no insurance.
 This insurance doesn’t cover the costs of billboards, road signs, buildings, or homes.
-If you have full coverage insurance, it includes UMPD in Nevada.
+If you have full coverage insurance, it includes UMPD in Nevada law.

 Las Vegas Uninsured Motorist Coverage

-If an uninsured driver hits you, the best step to take is to reach out to an uninsured motorist coverage claim lawyer.
-They can determine the best steps to take as you move forward, including getting you the compensation for the damages that you deserve.
+If an uninsured driver hits you, the best step is to contact an uninsured motorist coverage claim lawyer.
+They can determine the steps to take as you move forward, including compensation for the damages you deserve.

 What Is Underinsured Motorist Coverage?

-We’ve talked quite a bit about uninsured motorist coverage, but you might wonder what the difference is between that and underinsured motorist coverage.
-This is another form of insurance that you can choose to purchase but that is not mandatory to have to drive in the state.
+Underinsured motorist coverage is another form of insurance you can purchase but is not mandatory to drive in the state.

-While uninsured insurance is for when a driver has no insurance, underinsured coverage is for accidents with someone who has low policy limits that don’t cover all of your damages.
+While uninsured insurance covers accidents with drivers without insurance, underinsured coverage covers accidents with someone with low policy limits that don’t cover all damages.

-Unlike some states, Nevada bundles together uninsured motorist and underinsured motorist coverage into a single policy.
+Unlike some states, Nevada bundles uninsured and underinsured motorist coverage into a single policy.
 If you purchase one, you get the other.
-So, you’re covered against uninsured drivers as well as those who have a policy that doesn’t cover all the damages you experienced.
+So, you’re covered against uninsured drivers and those whose policies don’t cover all the damages you experienced.

 Filing a Claim Against an Uninsured Motorist